nodejs/node/BUILDING.md

 * Basic Unix tools required for some tests,
   [Git for Windows](http://git-scm.com/download/win) includes Git Bash and tools which can be included in the global `PATH`.
+* vcbuild is provided by this repo as a batch file so if using powershell, use local syntax `./vcbuild nosign`

 ```console
 > vcbuild nosign